parthupman/care/README.md

 erasing the target; it's erasing it *without* damaging semantically related concepts that should be kept.
-Prior value-space methods erase along the raw recorded target direction, which mixes the target's distinctive identity with visual structure it shares with concepts that should survive the edit — removing that direction removes both.
+Prior value-space methods erase along the raw recorded target direction, which mixes the target's distinctive identity with visual structure it shares with concepts that should survive the edit, removing that direction removes both.

 **CARE** replaces the raw target direction with a **kept-subspace-aware direction**,